Iconical Graphemes : between Speech & Writing ?

 Review of some iconical graphemes :

-This grapheme is used 4 times, twice on each side of the statue menhir,
+This grapheme is used 12 times on the Corsican stele,

 while, on another, it appears alone.